Chrisdeleon91/Module-7-SQL-Challenge/data_analysis_markdown_report_part_1_and_2.md

 ### Do you notice any anomalies?
 Describe your observations and conclusions.

 The most concerning anomalies are the outliers with purchase amounts in the thousand ranges.
-This leds to an alarming conclusion and the transactions will need to be carefully reviewed to come with the conclusion.
+This lads to an alarming conclusion and the transactions will need to be carefully reviewed.

 ![Picture](https://www.columbia.edu/content/themes/custom/columbia/assets/img/cu-header.svg)